Garage Files: How to Calculate Leverage Ratios

-The 2018 Giant Anthem 29 has 90 millimeters of rear travel with a shock stroke of 42.5 millimeters.
+This 2018 Giant Anthem 29 had 90 millimeters of rear travel with a shock stroke of 42.5 millimeters.
 Using the equation dividing the wheel travel by the stroke of the leverage ratio, it comes out to 2.1.
-For a modern full suspension bike, this is low.
+For a modern full-suspension bike, this is low.

-The Rocky Mountain Slayer has 165 millimeters of rear-wheel travel with a 65-millimeter shock stroke.
+This Rocky Mountain Slayer had 165 millimeters of rear-wheel travel with a 65-millimeter shock stroke.
 The leverage ratio for the Slayer is 2.53 to 1, which is a very average leverage ratio.

 WHY DOES THIS MATTER?

 You might be asking yourself why these ratios matter so much and how they change the ride of your bike.
-The relationship between the rear wheel travel and stroke determine how hard the shock must work to support rider weight and handle suspension damping.
-Most modern full suspension bikes come with leverage ratios somewhere between 2 to 1 and 3 to one.
+The relationship between the rear wheel travel and stroke determines how hard the shock must work to support rider weight and handle suspension damping.
+Most modern full-suspension bikes come with leverage ratios somewhere between 2 to 1 and 3 to 1.
 For nearly all riders, anything in this range will work well.
 However, heavier riders should note that higher leverage ratio bikes require stiffer springs and/or higher air pressures to function properly.
 This need for more support can also limit your tuning options, especially on bikes with very high leverage rates.
-Conversely, lighter riders may find that bikes with low leverage rates